128technology/docs/docs/config_command_guide.md

 ## `configure authority router node`

-List of one or two 128T software instances, comprising a 128T router.
+List of one or two SSR software instances, comprising an SSR.

 #### Usage